hirnlego/repetita-versio/README.md

 The features:

-- 80 seconds buffer @ 48KHz
+- 80 seconds stereo buffer @ 48KHz
-- independent control for the left and right channels of loop start, loop length, speed and freeze amount
+- independent control for the left and right channels of loop start, loop length, speed, freeze amount and recording
 - three trigger modes (triggered recording, free-running, one-shot) with input
 - looper and delay mode
 - variable decay with multi-mode filter and degradation in the feedback path
-- loop start control with automatic loop wrapping
+- loop start control with loop wrapping to maintain a fixed length
-- loop length and playback direction in a single, continuous, control
+- loop length and playback direction in a single control
-- continuous read speed control, from 0.2x to 1x to 4x, with controllable slew up to 10 seconds
+- reading speed control, from 0.02x to 4x, with controllable slew up to 10 seconds
 - "note" mode with 4 octaves tracking
 - instantaneous buffer freezing
-- control of mix between frozen and unfrozen signals
+- crossfading of frozen and unfrozen signals
 - stereo width control
-- filter amount control
+- feedback filter amount control
 - input gain control
-- automatic saving and recalling of the global options
+- settings are persisted between power cycles

 ## Controls